Gigaspaces/xap-docs/site-hugo/content/xap/14.0/started/insightedge-zeppelin.markdown

     //sc is the spark context initalized by zeppelin sc.initializeInsightEdgeContext(ieConfig)
 ```
-## InsightEdge JDBC Zeppelin Interpreter
+## InsightEdge JDBC Interpreter

-Zeppelin uses interpreters to compile and run paragraphs.
-InsightEdge Zeppelin comes with a custom JDBC interpreter, that enables running SQL queries on the data grid in notebooks.
-The queries are executed by [InsightEdge SQL Driver](sql-query-intro.html)
+Apache Zeppelin uses interpreters to compile and run paragraphs.
+The Apache Zeppelin instance that is packaged with InsightEdge comes with a custom JDBC interpreter that enables running SQL queries directly on the data grid using the web notebook.
+The queries are executed by the [InsightEdge SQL Driver](sql-query-intro.html).

-### JDBC Interpreter Configuration
+### Configuring the JDBC Interpreter

-The JDBC interpreter connects to the data grid via a jdbc url.
-To configure the url value to point to the kubernetes data grid, perform the following steps:
+The JDBC interpreter connects to the data grid via a JDBC URL.
+To configure the URL value to point to the data grid, do the following:

-- In Zeppelin web UI, go to the Interpreters section
+1. In the Apache Zeppelin web interface, navigate to the Interpreters section.
-- Find the insightedge_jdbc interpreter and press edit
+1. Select the insightedge_jdbc interpreter, and click Edit.
-- Edit the `default.url` parameter to the following form `jdbc:insightedge:spaceName=<release-name>?locators=<release name>-<headless service name>`
+1. Edit the `default.url` parameter as follows: `jdbc:insightedge:spaceName=<space-name>
-- Save interpreter changes
+1. Save the changes you made to the interpreter.

-### Querying the Data Grid In Notebooks
+### Querying the Data Grid in Notebooks

-Once the JDBC interpreter is properly configured, Zeppelin paragraphs bound to the `%insightedge_jdbc`  interpreter can run SQL queries on the data grid
+When the JDBC interpreter is properly configured, Zeppelin paragraphs that are bound to the `%insightedge_jdbc` interpreter can run SQL queries directly on the data grid.

 # Using the Web Notebook

-The Web Notebook comes with sample notes.
+The Apache Zeppelin web notebook comes with sample notes.
 We recommend that you review them, and then use them as a template for your own notes.
 There are several things you should take into account.

 * The data grid model can be declared in a notebook using the `%define` interpreter: